A Resolution for Repentance and Transformation

 - We have not affirmed the full status and worth of LGBTQIA people as fully beloved by God.

-- We have scapegoated People of Color as the reason for discrimination against LGBTQIA people, and blamed LGBTQIA people for the loss of some People of Color in the church.10
+- We have scapegoated people of color as the reason for discrimination against LGBTQIA people, and blamed LGBTQIA people for the loss of some people of color in the church.9

-- We have not taken seriously “every human grouping [being] reconciled and united in the church.”11
+- We have not taken seriously “every human grouping [being] reconciled and united in the church.”10

 - As a result of the polity implications of the Membership Guidelines Section III, we have driven wedges of mistrust between MC USA pastors and their congregations, and between congregations and conferences.